ytgov/elcc-data-management/README.md

-# Early Learning Childcare Centre

-## Data Management Application
+# Early Learning Childcare Centre - Data Management Application

+## Production - building locally

+1. Create an `api/.env.production` file from the `api/.env.sample` file and fill with the appropriate values.

+2. Set the `VUE_APP_FRONTEND_URL` to `http://localhost:3000` instead of `http://localhost:8080` in the development environment.

+3. Duplicate the `api/.env.production` to `.env` at the top level.

+4. Run `docker compose up --build` to build the application and boot it locally.

+5. Go to http://localhost:8080/ and sign in to the app.

 ## Development